apache/solr-operator/docs/solr-cloud/README.md

 Please refer to the [Version Compatibility Matrix](../upgrade-notes.md#solr-versions) for more information on what Solr Versions are compatible with the Solr Operator.

+Also note that certain features available within the Solr Operator are only supported in newer Solr Versions.
+The version compatibility matrix shows the minimum Solr version supported for **most** options.
+Please refer to the Solr Reference guide to see what features are enabled for the Solr version you are running.

 ### Build Your Own Private Solr Images

 The Solr Operator supports private Docker repo access for Solr images you may want to store in a private Docker repo.
 It is recommended to source your image from the official Solr images.